The Difference between Self-Kindness vs. Self-Judgement

 On the other hand, self-judgment is one of the main causes of frustration, anger, anxiety, and depression.
 However, most people don’t realize that these hurting feelings often have roots in their own self-judgments and self-destructive thoughts.
 In many anxious people, there is nothing actually happening that is triggering their anxiety, other than their own self-critical thoughts.

 Why are We So Hooked on Self-Judgement?

 People commonly falsely believe that self-judgment will protect them from other people’s judgment and rejection.
 In other words, we incorrectly think that by self-criticizing ourselves we will be safe from other people’s judgment.

-However, instead of motivating you, self-judgment will create anxiety that will immobilize you and prevent you from accomplishing goals and seizing opportunities in life.
+However, instead of motivating you, self-judgment will create anxiety that will immobilize you and prevent you from accomplishing your goals.

 How to Overcome Self-Judgment?

-To rise above self-judgment and self-criticism, you need to become aware of your self-judging thoughts and feelings of fear, anger, anxiety or depression that these thoughts trigger.
+To rise above self-judgment and self-criticism, you need to become aware of your self-judging thoughts.
+Including your feelings of fear, anger, anxiety, or depression that these thoughts trigger.
 Once you become aware of your self-negative talk and harmful feelings, ask yourself how certain you are that what you are telling yourself is true.
 Open your heart and mind to the truth.
 This will allow you to discover a caring and compassionate way of speaking to yourself.